JimInCA/nordic-esb-bootloader/README.md

 Building the Source Code
 ---

-Once you have everything installed and updated, you're ready for build our firmware.
+Once you have everything installed and updated, you're ready to build the esb_transceiver firmware.

 To build the firmware, go to the following directory:
 ```